 Continued US oil production during the price downturn has been fueled in part by gains in rig efficiency– producers have been able to do more with less.
 As the global oil supply and demand picture improves, the question becomes how US drilling activity and production will respond as the market comes back into balance.
-Three major basins makeup nearly half of all lower 48 US oil production: the Eagle Ford, Williston, and Permian.
-Rig efficiency in these areas increased materially over the past few years and show no signs of slowing.
+Three major basins make up nearly half of all lower 48 US oil production: the Eagle Ford, Williston, and Permian.
+Rig efficiency in these areas increased materially over the past few years and shows no signs of slowing.
 Today we will focus on historical rig efficiency these plays and what this might mean going forward.

 One way to quantify rig efficiency in each area is to look at the total number of wells drilled divided by the number of active rigs per month.
 The figure below summarizes how rig efficiency has trended over time.
 Each basin has seen steady gains in efficiency since 2013, and they continue to improve at an impressive rate, increasing between 9% and 21% from 2Q15 to 2Q16.